Policies & Guidelines

 Flickr accounts are intended for members to share original photos and video that they themselves have created.

 These Community Guidelines are here to help you understand what it means to be a member of Flickr.
-Don't forget that your use of Flickr is subject to these Community Guidelines and our Terms of Service.
+Don't forget that your use of Flickr is subject to these Community Guidelines and the Flickr Terms & Conditions of Use.

 Things to do

 We're a global community of many types of people, who all have the right to feel comfortable and who may not think what you think, believe what you believe, or see what you see.
 So, be polite and respectful in your interactions with other members.

 Only upload content that you have created.